Structural Dynamics Descriptors for Metal Halide Perovskites: Methods

 Molecular dynamics trajectories are generated for \ce{CH3NH3PbBr3} using a custom machine learning force field.
 The MLFF is based on Gaussian process regression with Bayesian error estimation~\cite{vaspmlff_original} as implemented within the Vienna \textit{Ab initio} Simulation Package (\textsc{VASP}).~\cite{vasp_original1,vasp_original2} The energies, forces and stresses used for the training data were calculated based on DFT.
 Projector augmented wave (PAW) potentials are used for all DFT calculations.
 The chosen PAW potentials for the involved elements are Cs\_sv ($5s^{2}5p^{6}6s^{1}$), C ($2s^{2}2p^{2}$), N ($2s^{2}2p^{3}$), H ($1s^{1}$), Pb\_d ($5d^{10}6s^{2}6p^{2}$), I ($5s^{2}5p^{5}$), and Br ($4s^{2}4p^{5}$), all projection operator evaluations are in reciprocal space.
 The r$^{2}$SCAN exchange-correlation functional~\cite{r2scan_original1} is selected.
 The energy threshold for electronic convergence is set to 10$^{-5}\,$eV, and the plane wave basis set cut-off energy is 500$\,$eV.
 Gaussian smearing with a width of 50$\,$meV is adopted for the smearing of electronic band occupancy.
 A $2\times2\times2$ $\Gamma$-centred \textit{k}-point grid is used for all training calculations.

 For the MD simulations, an isothermal-isobaric (NpT) ensemble with an external pressure of 1 bar is first adopted to acquire equilibrium lattice parameters and atomic positions on a $2\times2\times2$ supercell (96 atoms) at each temperature of interest, the initial structure is collected from the Material Project database~\cite{matproj1}.
 This MD calculation is accelerated with the on-the-fly learning MLFF, the local configurations collected in this step are neglected.
-The equilibrium configuration is then imported into another isothermal-isochoric (NVT) ensemble with the same supercell size. \textit{Ab initio} data for force field training is retrieved from the NVT MD also using the on-the-fly learning mode.
+The equilibrium configuration(average lattice parameters and atomic positions at that temperature) is then imported into another isothermal-isochoric (NVT) ensemble with the same supercell size. \textit{Ab initio} data for force field training is retrieved from the NVT MD also using the on-the-fly learning mode.
 A Langevin thermostat is applied to both ensembles, and atomic and lattice friction constants are set to 10$\,$ps$^{-1}$.
 The MD time step for hybrid halide perovskites is set to 0.5$\,$fs, and 100,000 steps are performed in each MD calculation.

 Independent on-the-fly MLFF training processes are performed for the constituent perovskite polymorphs at 100 K ($\gamma$), 160 K ($\beta$), 210 K ($\beta$), 350 K ($\alpha$).
 The on-the-fly learning is achieved through Bayesian error estimation, where a DFT calculation will be performed only if the predicted error is above a threshold.~\cite{vaspmlff_original}.
 The training data picked up from all four on-the-fly MD runs are combined into a final training set used to produce a general force field.
 The resulting training set contains 1520 DFT snapshots, from which 690, 602, 3729, 780 and 129 local reference configurations for Br, C, H, N and Pb were extracted.